 Founded in 2000, AssistiveWare has established itself as the worldwide leader in innovative assistive technology software for Mac OS X and iOS.
 AssistiveWare works in close collaboration with end users and professionals to offer a portfolio of award-winning solutions for individuals with physical, vision, communication, and reading impairments.
 In 2002, AssistiveWare was the first company to deliver universal access to Mac OS X with the KeyStrokes on-screen keyboard.
 Always innovating, AssistiveWare was also the first company to release a full-featured Augmentative and Alternative Communication solution for iPad, iPhone and iPod touch – the award-winning app, Proloquo2Go.
 Recently AssistiveWare released Pictello, an exciting multilingual visual story telling app for iOS.

-About Acapela Group:
+About Acapela Group

 Acapela Group invents speech solutions that bring content to life through giving it a voice in up to 30 languages.
 More than 60 resounding synthetic, yet natural sounding voices as well as new, authentic British children’s voices are ready to vocalize written content into a pleasant audio result.
-Acapela Group's repertoire includes producing a wide-ranging library of voices including voices that have: accents or specific dialect attributes, singing or storytelling ability, different moods and emphasis, voices for all ages and all languages and recognizable characters or celebrities.
+Acapela Group’s repertoire includes producing a wide-ranging library of voices including voices that have: accents or specific dialect attributes, singing or storytelling ability, different moods and emphasis, voices for all ages and all languages and recognizable characters or celebrities.
 Each audio selection is authentic sounding, unique and original, presenting a distinct personality that perfectly matches different contexts.
 More than just simple vocalization of texts, Acapela Group aims to add a subtle layer of intelligence and significantly enrich audio dimension by offering more meaning and intent to each voice.
+Try our TTS demos.